Robbie Neilson: Dundee United

-Hearts (second spell)
+Heart of Midlothian (second spell)

 Neilson returned to Hearts, who had been relegated to the Scottish Championship after the curtailed 2019–20 season, in June 2020.
 He signed a three-year deal.
 On 31 October he led them to the 2019–20 Scottish Cup Final after 2–1 victory over rivals Hibernian, thus making them finalists for the second consecutive season; the final was lost on penalties to Celtic on 20 December after a 3–3 draw.

 Neilson's team secured the Championship title with three games remaining on 10 April 2021 after contenders Raith Rovers and Dundee drew.
 He was the division's Manager of the Month in December and April.

-Neilson led hearts to an opening day victory over Celtic in the 2021-22 Scottish premiership.
+Neilson led Hearts to an opening day victory over Celtic in the 2021-22 Scottish premiership.
 Hearts would follow this up with a 2–1 away win over St Mirren, their first win at St Mirren Stadium in the league for over a decade.
 Hearts early season league form would continue with a 2–0 victory over Dundee United at Tannadice on matchday 4 seeing Neilson named Scottish Premiership manager of the month for August.
 A last gasp equaliser at Ibrox against Rangers would see Hearts stretch their unbeaten run in top flight games to 9 games.
 Neilson's Hearts were eventually beaten 2–1 away from home by Aberdeen on Saturday 30 October having managed to go unbeaten for the full first round of fixtures for the first time since the 2005–06 season.

-Neilson would once again lead hearts to a Scottish Cup Semi-Final against rivals Hibernian for the 2nd time in 3 seasons following a 4–2 win over St Mirren at Tynecastle in the Quarter Finals.
-Hearts would defeat Hibernian 3–1 at Tynecastle in the final League game before the split, cementing 3rd place in the league in their first season following promotion for the 2nd time under Neilson while condemning their Rivals to the bottom 6.
-Just 7 days later, Hearts would once again defeat Hibernian 2–1 in the Scottish Cup Semi-Final at Hampden Park for the 2nd time in 18 months, setting up a 2nd Scottish Cup Final appearance since Neilson's return, this coupled with their league position guaranteeing a return to European group stage football for the first time since the 2004-05 season, a campaign in which Neilson played.
+Neilson would once again lead Hearts to a Scottish Cup Semi-Final against rivals Hibernian for the 2nd time in 3 seasons following a 4–2 win over St Mirren at Tynecastle in the Quarter Finals.
+Hearts would defeat Hibernian 3–1 at Tynecastle in the final League game before the split, cementing 3rd place in the league.
+Just 7 days later, Hearts would once again defeat Hibernian 2–1 in the Scottish Cup Semi-Final at Hampden Park for the 2nd time in 18 months, setting up a second Scottish Cup final appearance since Neilson's return, this coupled with their league position guaranteeing a return to European group stage football for the first time since the 2004-05 season, a campaign in which Neilson played.
+Hearts lost the Scottish Cup final to Rangers 2–0 after extra time.